FREQUENTLY ASKED QUESTIONS

 - How do I receive my excess financial aid funds?

 Refund checks are ready within 7 days after the funds have been received by MTS.
 The Business Office makes it the highest priority to prepare the refunds as soon as possible.
-You will be contacted by the Business Office through MTS email when your refund and paperwork are ready.
+You will be contacted by the Business Office through your student MTS email address when your refund and paperwork are ready.
 You will need to bring your current drivers license with you.
-Also, please note that even if you do not receive a refund, you are still required to sign additional paperwork.
+Also, please note that even if you do not receive a refund, you are still required to sign for your financial aid and award.
 Any inquiries concerning refund checks before 7 days only slows down the process.

 - What if I decide I am not going to attend classes this term?

-There is a refund schedule in the financial section of the MTS catalogue.
-It is your responsibility to withdraw or drop any classes within the appropriate time frame to receive a credit and there is an additional drop/add fee of $25 assessed to your account.
+You should immediately contact the Registrar’s Office at email@example.com or (901) 334-5801.
+There is a refund schedule in the financial section of the MTS catalog.
+It is your responsibility to withdraw or drop any classes within the appropriate time frame to receive a credit and there is an additional drop/add fee of $55 assessed to your account.